Google Recaptcha is a great tool for preventing spam and abuse of your website. It’s easy to integrate, effective and free. What’s not to like?

 Other issues with Google ReCaptcha & Legitimate Interests

 - The tool analyses personal data in US Data centres.
 This means that the data is a restricted transfer.
 It would be difficult to argue that this data transfer is necessary to protect your website.
-The same analysis could occur on local servers.
+Why couldn’t the same analysis could occur on local servers in the UK or EEA?

 - The tool uses the analysis of this data for purposes other than just providing a security service for free to websites.
 This data enhances Google’s advertising products, it also helps Google apply machine learning.
 When you complete a Captcha you are helping train Google’s machine learning algorithms.
 It would be difficult to argue that this processing is necessary.

 - Another major issue is that ReCaptcha installs a user-specific cookie on your visitors device in order to track their movements throughout your website.
-Non essential cookies require consent under PECR and E-Privacy.
-This applies regardless of the legal basis for processing determined under GDPR.
+Non-essential cookies require consent under PECR and E-Privacy but there are some exemptions for security – however it’s not clear from current guidance whether this would apply to this cookie or not.
+Remember that this applies regardless of the legal basis for processing determined under GDPR.

-For all these reasons we do not recommend relying on Legitimate Interests to use Google ReCaptcha.
-Instead we advise you to rely on a more robust legal basis such as Consent.
+For all these reasons relying on Legitimate Interests to use Google ReCaptcha is a risky approach.
+Instead you may wish to consider a more robust legal basis such as Consent.

 What Google says about using ReCaptcha